z390development/z390/doc/contributing/contribute_cics.md

 indicating a length error of some kind.
 The problem seems to be triggered from SEQI0017.
 This problem will need to be investigated and resolved before we can validate test results using the comparator process described below.

+This problem is covered by issue 784 in the github repository.

 ### Running the comparator